Superphysics Superphysics

 The force particle then collides with another matter particle and is absorbed, changing the motion of that particle.

-According to QED, all the interactions between charged particles—particles that feel the electromagnetic force—are described in terms of the exchange of photons.
+According to QED, all the interactions between charged particles are described as the exchange of photons.

-The predictions of QED have been tested and found to match experimental results with great precision.
+The predictions of QED have been tested and found to match experimental results precisely.

 In QED, the sum over all possible histories can be represented as a sum over Feynman diagrams like those below, which represent some of the ways it is possible for two electrons to scatter off each other through the electromagnetic force.